 The project area, known as “Reach 5,” extends from Confluence Park upstream for 1.3 miles, above I-25 and Colfax to the confluence with Lakewood Gulch.
 The project includes in-stream and riparian habitat restoration, floodplain mitigation, and recreational improvements.
 It includes a re-design of the iconic Confluence Park and removal of the 7-foot-high dam, along with decades of accumulated sediments that have backed up behind the dam, which have impaired river function.
 This will not only improve fish passage and habitat connectivity, it will facilitate construction of a restored, multi-stage channel that will safely convey the 100-year flood.
 A healthier and more diverse stream bed will provide better habitat for fish – with cooler, deeper water during low flows, clean gravels, and better habitat for aquatic insect prey, known as macroinvertebrates.
 Re-designed stormwater outfalls will be routed through aesthetic wetland creations to clean and filter the water before it reaches the South Platte River.
 A new recreational wave feature, re-designed people spaces, and the new Urban Loop Trail will complement the river restoration.

 Birch is collaborating with our partners S2O Design and Engineering, Black Creek Hydrology, Calibre Engineering and landscape architects Wenk Associates on the final design, permitting, and implementation of the stream restoration for Reach 5.
 Birch Ecology completed the wetland delineation and functional assessment and is currently preparing the Individual Wetland Permit Application and supporting studies including the Stream Quantification Tool, and the wetland mitigation and monitoring plan.
-Birch’s plant ecologists developed the native plant palette and specifications for the restoration, and we are partnering with landscape architects Wenk Associates to develop the ecological landscape design.
+Birch’s plant ecologists developed the Restoration Plan for Native Plant Communities including the native plant palette and specifications for the restoration, and we are partnering with landscape architects Wenk Associates to develop the ecological landscape design.
 In addition, we are collaborating with Wenk, Revesco Properties, and stakeholder groups to develop a concept plan for an interpretive trail highlighting indigenous uses of native plants and their connection to the river’s ecology.

-The stream restoration design process is ongoing, with construction planned to begin in winter 2021.
+The stream restoration design process is ongoing, with construction planned to begin in 2022.

 Design Team Partners: S2O Design and Engineering, Black Creek Hydrology, Calibre Engineering, Wenk Associates, Otak, Simons & Associates, Turner Construction Company, ECI Site Construction Management, Colorado School of Mines.